wilstep/OpenGL-involute-gears-simulation/README.md

 Or load project into QT Creator and compile

-a 32bit Windows binary may be found here with the latest release
+a 32bit Windows binary may be found here at the latest release